 - SEO is a free way to have your listings in search, while SEM involves paying to have your ads appear in search

-Essentially, SEO is the organic way to get your business to appear at the top of search results, while SEM involves paying money to show ads higher in search.
+Essentially, SEO is the organic way to get your business to appear at the top of search results, while search marketing involves paying money to show ads higher in search.

 SEM 101: Why should my business use SEM?